junxit/us-congress-bills-114/metadata.md

 - Sen. Graham, Lindsey [R-SC] (G000359)
 - Sen. Bennet, Michael F. [D-CO] (B001267)

+## Committees (1)

+- House — Judiciary Committee

 ## Actions

 - 2016-12-01 — Introduced in Senate
 - 2016-12-01 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S6649-6650; text as passed Senate: CR S6650)
 - 2016-12-01 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S6649-6650; text as passed Senate: CR S6650)
+- 2016-12-02 — Message on Senate action sent to the House.
+- 2016-12-02 — Received in the House.
+- 2016-12-02 — Referred to the House Committee on the Judiciary.